thespielplatz/esp-battery-shield/README.md

 - Blue LED lights up when charging is complete.
 - Red LED lights up during charging.
 - J1: Set the maximum charging current to 0.5A or 1A.

+## Tip Me

+If you like this project, give it a star!
+If you love it, fork it and take it out for dinner. 🌟🍽️ And hey, why not [send some tip love?](https://thespielplatz.com/tip-jar)